 The Ecology of Mixed Fire Severity Forests (Forest Ecology and Management)

-Converting Forests to Tree Plantations Increases Fire Risk (Conservation Biology)
+Converting Forests to Tree Plantations Increases Fire Severity (Conservation Biology)